Garifuna Interpreters and Translators: A Quick Guide

 Defending land rights has become dangerous, and those who speak out face serious risks.
 Since 2018, over 150 Garifuna individuals have been killed, while others face threats, imprisonment, or criminal charges.
 In April 2025, Max Gil Castillo, a well-known land rights advocate, was forcibly disappeared in San Pedro Sula.
 Soon after, Miriam Miranda, leader of the Honduran Black Fraternal Organization (OFRANEH), received death threats.

-Environmental degradation also drives migration.
+The environmental degradation of the areas is also driving migration.
 Coastal erosion, drought, and declining fish populations have made their traditional way of life nearly impossible.
-As food becomes scarcer and livelihoods break down, many Garifuna families migrate simply to be able to survive.Â
+As food becomes scarcer and livelihoods break down, many Garifuna families migrate simply to be able to survive.

 The Roles And Importance Of Garifuna Interpreters